 It’s not hard to pick up helpful habits that will allow college students to drink responsibly, but most are woefully unprepared to fend for themselves in an environment where over half of their peers binge drink.
 There’s only so much university administration can do to reach out to students on the topic of alcohol, so it’s up to parents and kids to get the education they need.

 Unfortunately, not all students are equipped to deal with the availability of alcohol and the pressure to drink, and they go on to develop alcohol dependence.
 The good news is treating addiction in young adults is definitely doable, and it gives them a strong foundation with which to face the temptation of alcohol abuse in the future.

 Only 11% of people who need help treating addiction ever actually receive formal treatment — and that is in large part because they don’t necessarily understand what treatment entails.
 Here’s what you can expect:

 Anyone suffering the consequences of alcohol addiction can benefit from going to rehab, but not all treatment centers are created equal.
-At our luxury rehab center, your comfort is on par with your recovery.
+At our alcohol rehab center in Hanover, PA, your comfort is on par with your recovery.
 With elegant and private rooms, a peaceful and beautiful location, and amenities tailored to your every need, we offer a path to recovery that focuses on your entire experience — not just the expert treatment.